jmpap/YOLOV2-Tensorflow-2.0/README.md

 	val_annot_folder = 'data/val/annotation/'
 ~~~

-That's it, just run notebook cells to train YOLO on your own data.
+That's it, just run notebook cells to train YOLO on your own data!